ncatlab/nlab-content/pages/1/3/2/0/231/content.md

 </svg>
 =--

+(Hey!
+Where did the pentagon identity go???)

-A monoidal category is said to be *strict* if the associator, left unitor and right unitors are all identity morphisms.
+A monoidal category is said to be **strict** if the associator, left unitor and right unitors are all identity morphisms.

 There is a [[strict 2-category]] MonCat with:

 * monoidal categories as objects,
 * [[monoidal functor]]s as morphisms,